 If your app doesn't request the

-offline_access scope, it will not receive refresh tokens.
+offline_access scope, it won't receive refresh tokens.
 This means that when you redeem an authorization code in the OAuth 2.0 authorization code flow, you'll only receive back an access token from the

 /token endpoint.
 That access token remains valid for a short period of time (typically one hour), but will eventually expire.
 At that point in time, your app will need to redirect the user back to the

 /authorize endpoint to retrieve a new authorization code.
 During this redirect, the user may or may not need to enter their credentials again or reconsent to permissions, depending on the type of app.

 access_tokens, check out the Microsoft identity platform protocol reference.